VinciGit00/VinciGit00/README.md

 🔭 I’m currently working on a my bachelor thesis!

-🌱 I’m currently learning Math and Machine Learning
+🌱 I’m currently learning, Flutter Math and Machine Learning

 🥅 2022 Goals: Became a better developer and learning flutter